nginxinc/nginx-amplify-doc/amplify-guide.md

 If your system is in a DMZ environment without direct access to the Internet, the only way for the agent to report collected metrics to Amplify would be through a proxy.

-Amplify agent obeys usual environment variables, common on Linux systems (e.g. `https_proxy` or `HTTP_PROXY`).
+Amplify Agent obeys usual environment variables, common on Linux systems (e.g. `https_proxy` or `HTTP_PROXY`).
 However you can also define HTTPS proxy manually in `agent.conf`.
 This could be done as follows:

 ```
     [proxies]